krisneuharth/cost_per_view/README.md

 9) I assumed larger data sets so I built this with memory use in mind, hence the classes with slots.

+10) Possibly naively assumed that CPV is spend / views.